igrigorik/ga-beacon/README.md

 - **What about referrals and other visitor information?** Unfortunately the static tracking pixel approach limits the information we can collect about the visit.
 For example, referral information is only available on the GitHub page itself and can't be passed to the tracking pixel.
 As a result, the available metrics are restricted to unique visitors, pageviews, and the User-Agent of the visitor.

-- **Can I use this outside of GitHub?** Yep, you certainly can.
+- **Can I use this outside of GitHub?** Yep, [you certainly can](http://www.sitepoint.com/using-beacon-image-github-website-email-analytics/).
 It's a generic beacon service.

+- **Do I have to use ga-beacon.appspot.com?** You can if you want to - it's free.
+Alternatively, feel free to deploy your own instance directly on Google App Engine.
+The project is under MIT license.